Trevelopment/MZD-AIO/README.md

 ###### Before Car Installation:
 - unplug any other USB drives from the car except this flash drive.
--
-For installation of speedcam patch (see below), the NAVI SD card must remain in the car, because speedcam.txt file will be copied directly to SD card.
-- For installation of speedometer, the NAVI SD card must remain in the car too, without NAVI SD card a special patch will be installed, otherwise the compass is rotated 180 degrees.
 - In general, the SD card can remain in the car during the tweak installations.

 #### Installation Into MZD Infotainment System: